8.6. Change of Basis and Difference Equations¶

 0.1600 % probability rain

 We will always see something interesting when we look at the eigenvalues of a Markov matrix.
-One eigenvalue will always be one and the others will be less than one.
-As we saw before, this means that the forecast for the distant future converges and becomes independent to the current state of the system.
+One eigenvalue will always be one, and the others will be less than one.
+So the forecast for future days converges and eventually becomes independent of the system’s current state.

 >> [X, L] = eig(M)